seomoz/roger-mesos/README.md

 * [docker](https://www.docker.com/) (on the slaves)
 * [haproxy](http://www.haproxy.org/) + [roger-bamboo](https://github.com/seomoz/roger-bamboo) (for load-balancing/proxy)

-It also contains examples to show how to set up single as well as multi-node clusters using Vagrant VMs (see [vagrant/](vagrant)).
+It also contains examples that use Vagrant VMs to illustrate how to set up a cluster (see [vagrant/](vagrant)).

 ### Pre-requisites
 * [Ansible](http://docs.ansible.com/ansible/intro.html) is installed on the control machine (prior knowledge of [ansible](http://docs.ansible.com/ansible/index.html) helps.)
 * Inventory (aka a set of host machines) exists and have ubuntu 14.0.4 LTS along with openssh-server installed.
 * Sudo access to each of the host machines is available.

+If you are only looking for a vagrant based cluster running on your machine for development/testing purposes go to the [vagrant/](vagrant) directory.

-### Steps to get the cluster up and running
+### Steps to get (a real) cluster up and running
-* Ensure that an inventory file exists with the list of masters, slaves, etc. (see an existing hosts file in the hosts dir under [vagrant/single_node or vagrant/multi_node](vagrant).)
+* Ensure that an inventory file exists with the list of masters, slaves, etc. (see an existing hosts file in the hosts dir under [vagrant/single_node or vagrant/multi_node](vagrant)).
-* Run the following commands (*WARNING:* the first command below will reboot the hosts):
+* Run the following commands (*_WARNING:_* the first command below will reboot the hosts):
 ```
 $ ansible-playbook -i <path-to-hosts-file> --user=<user> --ask-pass --ask-sudo-pass --extra-vars="restart_machine=true" base.yml
 $ ansible-playbook -i <path-to-hosts-file> --user=<user> --ask-pass --ask-sudo-pass zookeeper-nodes.yml